Lithium fuels hopes for revival on California's largest lake

-Demand for electric vehicles has shifted investments into high gear to extract lithium from geothermal brine, salty water that has been overlooked and pumped back underground since the region's first geothermal plant opened in 1982.
-The mineral-rich byproduct may now be more valuable than the steam used to generate electricity.
+Demand for electric vehicles has shifted investments into high gear to extract lithium from brine, salty water that has been overlooked and pumped back underground since the region’s first geothermal plant opened in 1982.
+The mineral-rich byproduct may now be more valued than the steam used to generate electricity.

-California's largest but rapidly shrinking lake is at the forefront of efforts to make the U.S. a major global player in the production of lithium.
-Despite large deposits of the ultralight metal in the U.S., Nevada has the country's only lithium plant, and U.S. production lags far behind Australia, Chile, Argentina and China.
+California’s largest but rapidly shrinking lake is at the forefront of efforts to make the U.S. a major global player in production of the ultralight metal.
+Despite large deposits in the U.S., Nevada has the country’s only lithium plant, and American production lags far behind Australia, Chile, Argentina and China.

-Decades of environmental ruin have left some residents on the Salton Sea's receding shores indifferent or wary.
-They have been disappointed before, most recently by solar plants that failed to be the economic engine many hoped.
+Decades of environmental ruin and failed economic promise have left some residents on the Salton Sea’s receding shores indifferent or wary.

 But storms in the 1970s destroyed marinas and resorts.
 Flooding wrecked many homes in the tiny, former resort town of Bombay Beach, and after the water dried, left an almost apocalyptic atmosphere that has recently attracted artists.